karlkfi/kpt-config-sync/docs/git_config.md

-This command will create a pair of keys, `$HOME/.ssh.id_rsa.nomos`, and `$HOME/.ssh.id_rsa.nomos.pub` that will be used to set up git repo access in Nomos.
+This command will create a pair of keys, `$HOME/.ssh.id_rsa.nomos`, and `$HOME/.ssh.id_rsa.nomos.pub` that will be used to set up git repo access in GKE Policy Management.

 Note that the resulting private key must _not_ be password protected.
 This key should not be used for purposes other than this example exercise.

 [Upload](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
 the file `$HOME/.ssh/id_rsa.nomos.pub`, which was generated in the previous step, to your account on Github.
-This file will be used by the Nomos installation to access the sample git repository.
+This file will be used by the GKE Policy anagement installation to access the sample git repository.
 The file `$HOME/.ssh/id_rsa.nomos` should be guarded carefully as any other private key file.